asdf-format/asdf-standard/source/intro.rst

 it is reasonably efficient to work with and transfer, it may not be optimal for direct use on large data sets in distributed and high performance computing environments.
-That is explicitly not a goal of the ASDF standard, as it can sometimes be at odds with the needs of an interchange format.
-ASDF still has a place in those environments as a delivery mechanism, even if it is not the actual format on which the computing is performed.
+That is explicitly not a goal of the ASDF standard, as those requirements can sometimes be at odds with the needs of an interchange format.
+ASDF still has a place in those environments as a delivery mechanism, even if it ultimately is not the actual format on which the computing is performed.

 Implementations
 ---------------